 Becker’s: What are the challenges or objections to introducing yoga and mindfulness in early childhood curriculums and how do you overcome them?

 BK: It’s come so far; there are very few objections.
-I have been doing yoga, meditation and mindfulness since 1991 and the evolution has been amazing.
-There is so much science data that shows everyone’s nervous systems need tools.
+I have been doing yoga, meditation, and mindfulness since 1991 and the evolution has been amazing.
+There is so much scientific data that shows everyone’s nervous systems need tools.
 Mindfulness is science.
 It’s your brain!
 Yoga is basically just movement or fitness!
 Occasionally, someone objects based on a religious reason, but when you explain the neuroscience and fitness behind mindfulness and yoga, any objection quickly goes away.